Pregnancy Prevention

 Do have a monthly pregnancy test while taking Clarus and one month after stopping Clarus.
 Do not take Clarus if you cannot avoid pregnancy.

-Do abstain from sexual intercourse or use two reliable methods of birth control together, even if you think you can’t get pregnant (unless you have had a hysterectomy).
+Use two reliable methods of birth control together, even if you have a history of infertility or are not sexually active (unless you have had a hysterectomy).
 Do not have sex if you are not using two reliable methods of birth control at the same time for at least one month before you start Clarus, while you are taking Clarus, and for one month after you stop taking Clarus.

 Do remember that any method of birth control can fail.
 Do not take Clarus if you are breastfeeding.

-Do check the brand of birth control pills that you are taking or ask your doctor or pharmacist if you are not sure what type you are using.
-Do not take low-dose, progestogen-only birth control pills (also known as ‘mini pills’) Progestogen-only birth control pills may not work while you are taking Clarus.
+Do let your doctor or pharmacist know what brand of birth control you are taking.
+Do not take low-dose, progestogen-only birth control pills (also known as ‘mini pills’).
+Progestogen-only birth control pills may not work while you are taking Clarus.

 Stop taking CLARUS and contact your doctor immediately if: